Schoenecker Center - STEAM Complex

 University of St. Thomas, St. Paul, Minnesota

 Having this quantity and variety of disciplines in one building requires the building spaces and programming to be flexible and collaborative.
-It will be comprised of lab spaces for biology, chemistry, physics and robotics; two-story engineering high-bay, music rehearsal and performance spaces, emerging media newsroom and studios, art gallery, café/c-store, four-story multipurpose atrium and community spaces.
+It is comprised of lab spaces for biology, chemistry, physics and robotics; two-story engineering high-bay, music rehearsal and performance spaces, emerging media newsroom and studios, art gallery, café/c-store, four-story multipurpose atrium and community spaces.

 The project also includes a new central utility plant (CUP) for the south campus in the lower level of Schoenecker Center.
 This mechanical infrastructure space will serve the University now and long-term.
 There was also some renovation in nearby existing buildings: O'Shaughnessy Science Hall (OSS), the Facilities Design Center (FDC), and Owens Science Hall (OWS).

 The team of BWBR and RAMSA are the project architects and McGough Construction is the design-build contractor.
 The building was designed to achieve LEED Gold certification from the U.S. Green Building Council.